 - On westbound World Cruise segments from Singapore, the itineraries visit ports in India, Sri Lanka, UAE, Oman, Jordan, Egypt (with Suez Canal transition), Mediterranean ports (in Greece, Italy, Spain, France, etc).

 - Repositioning cruises - Asia to Australia, Australia to Asia, Asia to Europe are all via Suez Canal.

 - Repositioning – cruise itineraries to Australia from Singapore usually end in Fremantle-Perth, Brisbane or Sydney.
-These are seasonaly offered deals on ship relocation routes and often include stops in Indonesia.
-Most of the Australia-Asia deals are on P&O and Princess ships.
+These are seasonally offered deals on ship relocation routes and often include stops in Indonesia.
+Most Australia-Asia voyages are on P&O and Princess ships.